PurpleBooth/tor-hidden-service/README.md

 Then connect to your service through tor.
 You'll see a hello world message if it has worked.

+Using docker-compose in production probably isn't advisable.
+You probably want to use Deis, Kubernetes, Docker Swarm or similar to deploy it for real.

 ## Environment Variables

 * `TOR_PORT=80` Port to expose the service on inside tor